suchi-291/JavascriptLessons/day29-Arrays/notes.md

 ## Project - Bankist App

-Bankist is a minimalist banking app - an online bank interface
+Bankist is a minimalist banking app - an online bank interface (that uses maximum power of arrays in js)

 - The app shows transactions
 - overall balance